ruanbuhr/Mr_Olympia_Predictor/README.md

 # Mr Olympia Predictor

-This application levarages machine learning to rank bodybuilders on their likelihood of winning the Mr Olympia.
+This application leverages machine learning to rank bodybuilders on their likelihood of winning the Mr Olympia competition.

 ## Overview